 Your system must be able to flag when a casual employee has worked a regular pattern for 6 months and trigger the necessary compliance workflows.

-Micro (under 10 staff): Prioritise low cost and basic payroll reporting compliance, with simple HR records and leave tracking.
+The right HR software often depends on how many people you manage and how complex your internal processes have become.
+Evaluate software based on your current headcount and operational needs.- Micro (under 10 staff): Prioritise low-cost and basic payroll reporting compliance, with simple HR records and leave tracking.

-Mid-market and enterprise (100+ staff): Prioritize integrations, custom workflows, advanced reporting, and multi-entity support to handle complex structures and compliance at scale.
+- Growing and enterprise business (100+ staff): Prioritize integrations, custom workflows, advanced reporting, and multi-entity support to handle complex structures and compliance at scale.

 Conclusion